Access to a Printer Friendly PDF of this newsletter.

 Communicator events approaching

 “Be inspired Chicago!”
-Annual conference of the Association for Communication Excellence (ACE), Hyatt Regency O’Hare, Chicago, Illinois.
+Annual conference of the Association for Communication Excellence in Agriculture, Natural Resources, and Life and Human Sciences (ACE).

 Conference of the International Society of Weekly Newspaper Editors at the University of Nevada, Reno, Nevada.

-We close this issue of ACDC News with an insight from communication scholar Steven H. Chaffee:
+We close this issue of ACDC News with an observation by Charles Chaput in The devil and politics: